nikhil-salodkar/nikhil-salodkar.github.io/_posts/2023-02-05-A brief look into Latent diffusion components.md

 |![](../assets/images/blogpost/LDM_architecture.png) Training and inference architecture|
 |Source: [High-Resolution Image Synthesis with Latent Diffusion Models](https://arxiv.org/abs/2112.10752)|

-As seen in the image above a latent diffusion model has three main components, A Variational autoencoder with encoder and decoder to convert image to latent space and vice versa as remarked as **Pixel Space**, A Denoising U-Net model which works in the latent space, and conditioning encoder to help encode conditioning embedding into the Denoising deffuion model.
+As seen in the image above, a latent diffusion model has three main components, A Variational autoencoder with encoder and decoder to convert image to latent space and vice versa as remarked as **Pixel Space**, A Denoising U-Net model which works in the latent space, and conditioning encoder to help encode conditioning embedding into the Denoising deffuion model.

 **Inference Phase**: The steps during inference phase are:
 1. A random noise is sampled from a distribution which was used during the training phase for timestep T (num_inference_steps)
-2. The condition (in our case text) is tokenized and fed into text encoding model to get the text embeddings
+2. The condition (in our case text) is tokenized and fed into a text-encoding model to get the text embeddings
-3. The generated random noise can be interpreted a noisy image Latent.
+3. The generated random noise can be interpreted as a noisy image Latent.
-4. The noisy image Latent is added as input to the Denoising U-Net for step T-1 along with embedding of condition using cross attention mechanism
+4. The noisy image Latent is added as input to the Denoising U-Net for step T-1 along with embedding of condition using a cross-attention mechanism
 5. The Denoising U-Net model predicts the noise present for that step
-6. The predicted noise is subtracted from the noisy image latent from previous step
+6. The predicted noise is subtracted from the noisy image latent from the previous step
 7. The noisy image after subtraction represents a new less noisy image latent
 8. The steps from 4 to 7 are repeated until T reaches zero
 9. At latent embedding generated at step zero is fed through the VAE decoder resulting in the generated image